cairo-book/cairo-book/src/ch03-03-custom-data-structures.md

 But then you realize you can't increase the level at a specific index once it's set.
-If a player dies, you cannot remove it from the array unless he happens to be the in the first position.
+If a player dies, you cannot remove it from the array unless he happens to be in the first position.

 Fortunately, Cairo provides a handy built-in [dictionary type](./ch03-02-dictionaries.md) called `Felt252Dict<T>` that allows us to